-The performance of the investment managers will be monitored on an ongoing basis.
+The performance of the investment managers is monitored on an ongoing basis.
 The Treasurer retains the discretion to terminate external investment managers at any time based upon concerns shared with members of the Investment Advisory Committee.

-The proxy voting policies of external managers will be reviewed annually by the Treasury staff to ensure that these policies support the University's investment objectives.
+The proxy voting policies of external managers is reviewed annually by the Treasury staff to ensure that these policies support the University's investment objectives.